 - Good credit - 600+ scores

 - Favorable recommendations from current/previous landlords

 What are your leasing and management fees?

-Our base management fee ranges between 4% - 7% for Multifamily properties and 8% - 10% for Single Family Residences and small residential multifamily properties.
-We give owners with multiple properties or properties with more than 4 units a lower management fee in return for greater efficiency on our end.
+Our base management fee ranges between 4% - 7% for Multifamily properties and 8% - 10% for Single Family residences and small residential multifamily properties.

 Our leasing fee is half of a full month's rent.
 We spend a lot of time, effort, and money doing leasing (including turn-overs) and for us our goal is to place high quality, stable tenants that will stay in the property for a long time.
 Our goal is not to have turnover on a regular basis, regardless of the leasing fee, because regular turnovers really puts a strain on our staff's time.

 What is a Start-Up Fee?

 We take our job of ensuring the protection of your property very seriously.
 We rely heavily on our systems which requires meticulous record keeping of everything in, on, or related to the property.
 When we first take over a property we conduct a 30-Point Property Analysis that requires extreme attention to detail.
 We record appliances brands and model numbers, filter sizes, light bulbs, locks, vendors, structural conditions, and much more.
 We do this so we can customize management services that add value to your property through good management practices.